 The Right Mix, Not an Either/Or

-None of this means targeting is worthless.
-Performance advertising at the bottom of the funnel, capturing intent that already exists, converting warm leads, following up with recent visitors, is valuable and works.
+Performance advertising at the bottom of the funnel — capturing intent that already exists, converting warm leads, following up with recent visitors — is valuable and works.
 The problem is building an entire strategy around it while neglecting the broad-reach work that feeds the funnel in the first place.

-Want to see how broad reach and targeted digital work together in the Treasure Valley?
+Want to see how wide reach and targeted digital work together in the Treasure Valley?

 We build campaigns that pair radio's reach with digital's precision, so you're building the audience that feeds your funnel, not just retargeting the one you already have.

-Start a conversation →Sources: Ehrenberg-Bass Institute, "How Brands Grow" (Byron Sharp, 2010) and subsequent research on mental availability and brand penetration.
+Talk to us about advertising →Sources: Byron Sharp, "How Brands Grow" (2010) and subsequent Ehrenberg-Bass Institute research on brand recognition and penetration.
 Binet and Field, IPA Databank analysis of 1,400+ campaigns, brand vs. activation split findings.
 Gain Theory advertising profit attribution analysis.
 Nielsen Audio, AM/FM weekly reach and audience composition data.